heroku/heroku-cli-plugin-data-connectors/README.md

   $ heroku data:connectors:create

 OPTIONS
-  -a, --app=app      app to run command against
-  -t, --table=table  (required) Tables to include --exclude=exclude  Columns to exclude
-  --name=name        Name of the connector --source=source    (required) The name of the database add-on whose change data you want to store --store=store      (required) The name of the database add-on that will store the change data
+  -a, --app=app                    app to run command against -t, --table=table                (required) Tables to include --exclude-column=exclude-column  Columns to exclude --name=name                      Name of the connector --source=source                  (required) The name of the database add-on whose change data you want to store --store=store                    (required) The name of the database add-on that will store the change data

 DESCRIPTION
   Read more about this feature at https://devcenter.heroku.com/articles/heroku-data-connectors